Last Updated on February 4, 2023 by Audrey Scott

 Strangely enough, we ran into the same policemen on the street in Mestia.
 Again, all smiles as they asked us how our journey went.
 As we told others in Mestia about our trek and rattled off the names of the villages we’d visited, we received approving nods and invitations to go drink some more.
 We would graciously decline, but appreciated the warm invitation all the same.
 Apparently, we were beginning to be truly accepted in this unique place.

 - How to get there: See the post Svaneti: How and Why To Go

 - Where to stay: The Svaneti Mountaineering Tourism Center (SMTC) can arrange home stays in Mestia and the surrounding villages.
-Their website also has a listing (click on the village names on the left).
+Their website [used to] feature a listing of families.
 We stayed with Jora Kaldani in Adishi and Ucha Margvelani in Iprari.
 Home stays are clean.
 Toilet facilities tend to be simple, usually meaning an outhouse in the garden.
-Ucha’s house in Iprari (Kala) has a hot water shower, a welcome luxury after an exhausting hike.
+Ucha's house in Iprari (Kala) has a hot water shower, a welcome luxury after an exhausting hike.
 The agreed cost for accommodation and three meals is 35 Lari/person.
 You pay the families directly.

 - Arranging a mountain guide: Unless you are an experienced mountaineer and can read old Soviet maps, we would recommend taking a mountain guide until SMTC is able to clearly mark all of the trails.
 Contact SMTC and they will find a guide for you.
 English speaking guides are also available.
 Cost: 50 Lari/day.